Preparedness Plan Sections

 Interested in using these documents for your business?
 Click here for a Word document of our plan.

-Screening forms are available as PDFs without County branding.
+Screening forms are available as PDFs.
 Organizations can add their branding or logo to this form for employee screening or this form for visitor screening.

 We also have non-branded signs to go up throughout buildings as appropriate.
 Click for building signs.
 Page 5 in the signs PDF can be customized by the organization for the department or situation, simply by writing on the printed form.